asmaamirkhan/DeepLearningNotes/8-ObjectDetection/1-SSDandYOLO.md

 ## 😉 You Only Look Once
 - 💥 The approach involves a single neural network trained end to end
-  - It that takes a photograph as input and predicts bounding boxes and class labels for each bounding box directly.
+  - It takes an image as input and predicts bounding boxes and class labels for each bounding box directly.
 - 😕 The technique offers lower predictive accuracy (e.g. more localization errors) _Compared with region based models_
 - ➗ YOLO divides the input image into an S×S grid.
 Each grid cell predicts only one object